ritza-co/speakeasy-hono-openapi-sdk-starter/README.md

 </div>

-This example Hono app demonstrates Speakeasy-recommended practices for generating clear OpenAPI specifications and SDKs.
+This example Hono app demonstrates Speakeasy-recommended practices for creating clear OpenAPI specifications and SDKs.

 This project was bootstrapped with the [Hono Node.js starter template](https://hono.dev/docs/getting-started/basic#starter) and has three example API endpoints in `src/routes/users/users.index.ts` to get all users, get a user by id, and create a user.

 ## Prerequisites

-You need to have Node.js version >= 18 to run this project.
-You can download Node.js from [here](https://nodejs.org/).
+You need to have [Node.js version >= 18](https://nodejs.org/) installed on your system to run this project.

 To generate an SDK, you'll also need the Speakeasy CLI installed, or use the Speakeasy dashboard.

 ## Installation

-To install the application on your local machine:
+Install the application on your local machine:

 1. Clone the repository: